MarVasilieva/MarVasilieva/README.md

 - :zap: I study typescript.

-### <div> I am eager to learn and grow as a developer, and I am always looking for new challenges to take on.
+###  I am eager to learn and grow as a developer, and I am always looking for new challenges to take on.
 I have experience working on projects both individually and as part of a team.
 My goal is to continue to develop my skills and gain more experience in the industry.
 </div>
 <h3> :hammer_and_wrench: Languages and Tools : </h3>
 <div>